 In the words of Daisy Buchanan, I was paralysed with happiness when we brought this beautiful ring home with us.
 The bold geometry of the octagonal platinum setting, which mirrors the silhouette of the emerald-cut sapphire, is pure Art Deco, with the halo of diamonds adding just the right degree of 1920s-style razzle-dazzle.

-Another recent Rare Find is a sensational yellow sapphire ring that is classified as estate jewellery because whilst it is categorically Art Deco style, it was actually crafted in the latter part of the 20th century.
-The term estate jewellery was originally coined to describe jewels that were part of an “estate” and later sold off, while today, it is used to describe significant, valuable jewels that have been pre-owned.
+Another recent Rare Find is a sensational yellow sapphire ring that is classified as estate jewellery because while it is categorically Art Deco style, it was actually crafted in the latter part of the 20th century.
+The term estate jewellery was originally coined to describe jewels that were part of an “estate” and later sold off, while today it is used to describe significant, valuable jewels that have been pre-owned.

-I named this beautiful yellow sapphire ring after one of my 1920s style icons, the one and only Gabrielle “Coco” Chanel, a rebellious rule-breaker who would have loved its vibrant Art Deco style.
+I named this beautiful yellow sapphire ring after one of my 1920s style icons, the one and only Gabrielle “Coco” Chanel, a rebellious rule-breaker who would have loved its vibrant Art Deco vibes.
 The star of the show is an elegant 1.24 carat emerald cut yellow sapphire, showcased in a pretty millegrain setting.
 A popular method of setting diamonds and gems during the Art Deco era, a delicate line of beading encircles the centre stone and the accompanying emerald cut and round diamonds, securing them in place while also adding the prettiest of antique details.

 Our third unique find is an absolute classic, a Victorian five stone ring featuring five bright, white old cut diamonds, framed by a pretty scallop-shaped setting.